Why OpenMagic Isn’t the Tool It Promises to Be

 OpenMagic’s number one USP lies in its simplicity.
 The drag-and-drop functionality makes it easy for non-designers to generate content quickly.
 However, this simplicity comes at a cost – the very minimal creative freedom.

 For professional artists, agencies and brands this is a major drawback.
 Unlike a real CGI pipeline where you can manipulate lighting, textures, object placement, and animations, OpenMagic confines users to its rigid template system.
 Though we expect OpenMagic to expand its template gallery in the future, the core issue remains – pre-designed templates inherently restrict customization.
-Even with a larger selection, users will still be working within preset structures, unable to fully adapt elements to match their unique creative vision.

 Compositing & Real-World Integration

-Lighting & Shadows Appear Artificial
+Lighting and Shadows Appear Artificial

 No Advanced Tracking